 * Fitting an adjustable throat restrictor will reduce drafts, and help increase the efficiency of your fire.

 * A glass fire door saves fuel.
 A balanced flue gas fire, which has a glass door, can have up to 90% efficiency, which means 90% of the heat the fire produces is used to heat a room.
 An open fire is often only around a 30% efficiency, meaning you will need to burn lots more fuel to achieve the same warmth.

 * You can combine your solid fuel or multi-fuel boiler with another energy source.
 This can provide total flexibility and reduce dependency on more expensive fuels.

 * Always burn the best quality fuel you can afford.
 Usually, the heat content is higher, so you don’t need to burn as much.

 * Have your chimney swept regularly – more info on your chimney can be found here.

 * Ensure your appliance is serviced annually by ideally a HETAS registered engineer.

-* Burn only well seasoned wood.
+* Burn only well-seasoned wood.
 More info about the types of wood can be found here.
-Burning wood that is not seasoned will have a high moisture content, and will not burn well, and thus will not provide an efficient heat.
+Burning wood that is not seasoned will have a high moisture content, and will not burn well, and thus will not provide efficient heat.